Sundays Sun Spa Shop Expands to Florida, Bringing Luxury Wellness and Advanced Tanning Technology to the Sunshine State

 Floridians are set to benefit from Sundays’ top-tier equipment, including the KBL Alpha 7900, Poly Red Light Therapy, and Cocoon Spa Pod.
 These machines are at the heart of Sundays’ signature approach, blending aesthetic tanning with proven wellness treatments.

 These offerings underscore Sundays’ dedication to bringing the latest wellness and tanning technology to Florida, catering to clients who prioritize their appearance and well-being.
-To try one of these services, all you have to do is look for a ‘’ to track the nearest of seven salons.
+To try one of these services, all you have to do is look for a ‘tanning salon near my location’ to track the nearest of seven salons.

 The Florida launch brings a wide array of benefits to the community, creating a space where clients can prioritize self-care.
 Sundays’ luxury tanning experience incorporates services designed to promote holistic health, including weight loss, cellulite reduction, and deep relaxation.
 By introducing light-based wellness and spa-inspired therapies to Florida, Sundays offer clients an opportunity to experience the health-enhancing power of light in a comfortable, stylish setting.